mhenke/content/files/en-us/learn_web_development/core/frameworks_libraries/svelte_getting_started/index.md

 In the context of a UI framework, reactivity means that the framework can automatically update the DOM when the state of any component is changed.

 In Svelte, reactivity is triggered by updating state variables declared with runes.
-For example, we could include a `toggleName()` function in our component, and a button to run it.
+For example, we could include a `onclick()` function in our component, and a button to run it.

 Try updating your `<script>` and markup sections like so: